skilesare/immortality/a_new_constitution/article_i.md

 Each Senator shall have one Vote.

-Senators may only serve one regular elected terms in office after which they will be inelegible to serve in the Senate.
+Senators may serve one regular elected terms in office after which they will be inelegible to serve in the Senate.

 Immediately after they shall be assembled in Consequence of the first Election, they shall be divided as equally as may be into three Classes.
 The Seats of the Senators of the first Class shall be vacated at the Expiration of the second Year, of the second Class at the Expiration of the fourth Year, and of the third Class at the Expiration of the sixth Year, so that one third may be chosen every second Year.
+And any initial senator who's term is shortened may be elected to a second term.

 When vacancies happen from any State, the Executive Authority thereof shall assign a temporary representative until a special ranked choice vote of the affected state is completed to elect a new member.